College of Media Visiting Committee

 After retiring from the Air Force, he was asked by the Navy’s Chief of Information to serve as an assistant for professional development and education for the Navy’s public affairs community, which he did for three years, establishing a concentrated master’s degree program in mass communication at San Diego State University.

 He was recognized as the top military public affairs officer in 1986 when he received The Aviation Space Writers Association’s “Public Affairs Officer Award” for crisis communication and overall communication management at Clark Air Base, the Philippines.

 Executive Editor, The Charleston (W.Va.)
 Gazette

-Robert J. Byers is a native of Amity, Pa., and a 1991 graduate of West Virginia University’s Perley Isaac Reed School of Journalism.
+Robert J. Byers is a native of Amity, Pa., and a 1991 graduate of West Virginia University’s Perley Isaac Reed School of Journalism, now the Reed College of Media.
 Byers began as a reporter with the Charleston Gazette in Charleston, W.Va., two days after his graduation.
-In the 20 years to follow, he advanced from reporter to assistant city editor, Sunday editor, city editor and, most recently, executive editor, a position he has held since August 2011.
-As executive editor he oversees all news gathering functions for West Virginia’s largest newspaper.
+In the 23 years to follow, he advanced from reporter to assistant city editor, Sunday editor, city editor and, most recently, executive editor, a position he has held since August 2011.
+As executive editor, he oversees all newsgathering functions for West Virginia’s largest newspaper.